South America: danger or beauty?

 This time I had the most exciting, although unplanned journey of my life.
-After 6 years, I returned to colorful South America and visited 5 magnificent points on the continent.
+After 6 years, I returned to colourful South America and visited 5 magnificent points on the continent.
 The 35-day crazy journey started and ended in Buenos Aires.
 In Buenos Aires, we visited the La Recoleta Cemetery, the La Boca area and Palermo with its sleepless nightlife.
 Then we set off for the city of Mendoza and the mountains.
 Our main goal in coming to Argentina was to stand at the summit of Aconcagua (6961m), the highest point of the continent.
-We completed the program in 9 days, (which normally takes 12-14 days to finish), and stood at the summit with my brother in the Azerbaijan National Clothing.
+We completed the program in 9 days, (which normally takes 12-14 days to finish), and stood at the summit of Aconcagua with my brother in the Azerbaijan National Clothing.
 As a bonus, we even met the Russian legendary mountaineer Victor Bobok on our way back.

 Back to civilization.
 We tasted the famous wine of Mendoza Merlot, and local brand steak and the grilled meat.
 We had the Aconcagua stamp on our passports.

 The next stop was Peru.
 First walked in the port and then headed to Cusco, the historic centre of the Incas.
 It seems to me that I could stay in this city easily for about 2 weeks without getting bored.
-It is a quiet, historic, colorful and vital city.
+It is a quiet, historic, colourful and vital city.
 We stayed here for 3 days.
 The first day we did sightseeing in the city, the next day was the shopping day and the visit to the interesting monuments and the last day we went to one of the 7 Wonders of the World - Machu Picchu.
 It is impossible not to be astonished by the settlement constructed at this height with the handmade technique by the people of that era.
-Machu Picchu is a picture on the mountains, all you need is just to sit and watch all day long.
+Machu Picchu is a picture in the mountains, all you need is just to sit and watch all day long.